AhmadThePreacher/dailylunch/readme.md

 # Daily Lunch Scraper

 This project scrapes the daily lunch menus from nearby restaurants and displays them on a single, clean webpage.
-It also sends a daily notification with the menus to a Microsoft Teams channel.

 The process is automated: a Python script fetches the data, generates a static JSON file for the website, and pushes the results to the repository.

 ## How It Works